 - H2-only TOC – In the script, swap

-. - Brand colors – Replace
+/^H([2-4])$/➜/^H([2])$/. - Brand colors – Replace

-with your site’s hex color. - Font-family – Add a line of CSS to use your own font for the TOC.
+#3f342bwith your site’s hex color. - Font-family – Add a line of CSS to use your own font for the TOC.

 TOC doesn’t appear

 Make sure the code is in Page Header Injection and your post has at least one H2.
-Squarespace sometimes strips tags in Code Blocks—use Post Settings instead.
+Squarespace sometimes strips tags in Code Blocks.
+Use Post Settings instead.

 Anchor lands too high / low

-) until the heading sits just below your fixed header.
+Tweak scroll-margin-top (currently 4rem) until the heading sits just below your fixed header.

 Duplicate IDs warning